Delta-8-THC, a mildly psychoactive hemp cannabinoid, has gained legal federal status, but is Delta-8-THC legal in North Dakota?

 At Vida Optima, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
 We can also help answer questions about Delta-8 before you buy, or you can read our “What is Delta-8-THC?” guide to learn everything you need to know.

-Ready to shop for Delta-8 in North Dakota?
+Shopping for Delta-8 from a legal state?
 Our Elev8 collection includes edibles, tinctures, vapes, and more that are Farm Bill compliant and legal in the U.S.

 Comments will be approved before showing up.